On steering in the C*-algebraic framework: Preliminaries

 It is clear that within the above paradigms, we obtain the following chain of inclusions In general all the above inclusions are nontrivial \cite{Slofstra1, Slofstra2, Col, Col2, Prakash, Re}.
-In particular, the question concerning equality $\overline{\mathcal{C}_q(m,k)}=\mathcal{C}_{qc}(m,k) $ for all scenarios $(m,k)$ is known as the Tsirelson conjecture \cite{Boris, Scholz} which is equivalent (due to \cite{Kirchberg, Fritz, Junge, Ozawa}) to the long-standing Connes embedding problem \cite{Connes, Pisier} or so-called Kirchberg conjecture \cite{ Kirchberg, Pisier} and plethora of other open questions in operator algebras \cite{Musat, Dykema, Harris1, Harris2, Kavruk}.
-Note that although the Tsirelson conjecture has been refuted \cite{Re} both mathematical and physical consequences of this fact are far from obvious and still inspire new areas of investigation \cite{Goildbring1,Goldbring2, Gao, Cleve}.
+In particular, the question concerning equality $\overline{\mathcal{C}_q(m,k)}=\mathcal{C}_{qc}(m,k) $ for all scenarios $(m,k)$ is known as the Tsirelson's conjecture \cite{Boris, Scholz} which is equivalent (due to \cite{Kirchberg, Fritz, Junge, Ozawa}) to the long-standing Connes' embedding problem \cite{Connes, Pisier} or so-called Kirchberg's conjecture \cite{ Kirchberg, Pisier} and plethora of other important questions in operator algebras \cite{Musat, Dykema, Harris1, Harris2, Kavruk}.
+Note that although the Tsirelson's conjecture has been refuted \cite{Re} both mathematical and physical consequences of this fact are far from obvious and still inspire new areas of investigation \cite{Goildbring1,Goldbring2, Gao, Cleve}.

-Bell-type scenarios are not the only experimental setup witnessing non-classicality (non-locality) of quantum description.
+Bell-type scenarios are not the only experimental setup witnessing non-classicality (nonlocality) of quantum description.
 The other important paradigm of a similar feature is given by the so-called steering scenarios.
-Here two separated parties still share a joint state of a global system but only one of the parties steers the local state of the other by local measurements with a random choice of setting $x=1,\ldots, m$ and possible outcomes $a=1,\ldots, k$ leading to the statistical description provided by the mathematical notion of assemblage.
+Here two separated parties still share a joint state of a global system but only one of the parties steers the local state of the other by local measurements with a random choice of settings $x=1,\ldots, m$ with possible outcomes $a=1,\ldots, k$ leading to the statistical description provided by the mathematical notion of assemblage.